Yanrishatum/fontgen/README.md

 All processor options can be used as switches to enable them on all configurations.
 For example `-allownonprint`

 * `allownonprint` - Enables rasterization of non-printing characters from range U+00 to U+1F plus U+7F (DEL).
 Disabled by default as to not produce warning about missing glyphs.
+* `r8raster` - Forces greyscale rasterization without usage of alpha when using `raster` mode.

 ### .fnt file additions
 Tool adds extra line at the end of `.fnt` file describing used SDF method that would allow decoder to determine parameters that are required to render the font.